Hot in Cleveland

 Hot in Cleveland is an American television sitcom aired on TV Land and starring Valerie Bertinelli, Jane Leeves, Wendie Malick, and Betty White.

 The series, which was TV Land's first original series, premiered on June 16, 2010, and was TV Land's highest rated telecast in the cable network's 14-year history.
 The series was picked up for 10 episodes.
 On May 1, 2014, TV Land renewed Hot in Cleveland for a sixth season and confirmed the following November that it would be the show's last.
 The series ran for 128 episodes, with the hour-long final episode airing on June 3, 2015.

-The series was created by Suzanne Martin and executive produced by Martin, Sean Hayes and Todd Milliner, through their production companies SamJen Productions and Hazy Mills Productions, and is produced in association with TV Land.
+The series was created by Suzanne Martin and executive produced by Martin, Sean Hayes and Todd Milliner, through their production companies SamJen Productions and Hazy Mills Productions, and was produced in association with TV Land.
 The concept behind the show was based on an original idea by Lynda Obst, who serves as executive producer.
 The series was recorded in front of a live studio audience at CBS's Studio Center in Studio City, California.

 Synopsis

-The series centers on three best friends from Los Angeles: Melanie (Valerie Bertinelli), Joy (Jane Leeves), and Victoria (Wendie Malick).
-The three women find a more welcoming and less shallow, less youth-obsessed community in Cleveland, Ohio, where, as seen in the pilot episode, their Paris-bound plane makes an emergency landing.
-They decide to stay and lease a home where sassy caretaker Elka (Betty White) resides in the guest house.
+The series centers on three middle-aged best friends from Los Angeles: Melanie (Valerie Bertinelli), Joy (Jane Leeves), and Victoria (Wendie Malick).
+The three women find a more welcoming and less shallow, less youth-obsessed community in Cleveland, Ohio, after their Paris-bound plane makes an emergency landing.
+They decide to stay and lease a home where sassy elderly caretaker Elka (Betty White) resides in the guest house.